thiagoqua/InsuranceAPI/README.md

 [^6]: if there are more than one phone for an insured, they have to be separated by '/'.
 The *italized text* means that that property is optional The parts where **!** appears means that the parser expect literally that/those character/s.

+## Running database with Docker
+1. go to the InsuranceDB directory
+2. build the container: `docker build -t database:test .`
+3. run the container: `docker run -p 1433:1433 --name db -d database:test`
+4. go to the InsuranceAPI directory and run the project: `dotnet run`